-North American and European markets for environmental commodities
+North American market for environmental commodities

-Most of the value of RNG in North America and Europe arises from the associated "green attributes" of the RNG.
+Most of the value of RNG in North America arises from the associated "green attributes" of the RNG.
 These green attributes take many forms in both regions.
-In North America, the primary commodity is Renewable Identification Numbers (RINs) created under the U.S. Renewable Fuel Standard and the several States that have, or are planning, Low Carbon Fuel Standard (LCFS) programs, with California's LCFS being the most mature and most liquid.
+In North America, the primary commodity is Renewable Identification Numbers (RINs) created under the U.S. RFS and the several states that have, or are planning, LCFS programs, with California's LCFS being the most mature and most liquid.
 In addition, there is a voluntary market that has emerged in the U.S. and Canada, particularly among natural gas utilities.
 In Europe, green attributes go by different names depending on the country.